-The on-campus cohort is offered in a RN-designated cohort that allows RNs to complete the program in three (3) semesters (approximately one year).
-This delivery format is offered for those beginning in the spring and fall terms.
+The on-campus bridge is offered in a RN-designated cohort that allows RNs to complete the program in three (3) semesters (approximately one year).
+This delivery format is offered for those beginning in the traditional fall term each year.
 Classroom-based curriculum is scheduled one day per week (Wednesday), typically from 8 a.m. to 5 p.m., for the three (3) semesters the student is enrolled in the program.
-Several of the classes for the traditional cohort will be presented in hybrid (meeting 4-5 times instead of every week) or distance learning (online) formats.
+Most of the classes for the on-campus cohort will be presented in hybrid (meeting 4-5 times instead of every week) or distance learning (online) formats.

-While there are no formal hospital clinicals, those enrolled in the traditional, on-campus cohort will be required to complete organized group community hours at an agency arranged by the UNF faculty.
-Limited clinical hours (one Tuesday or Thursday per month) in the second semester (Summer) will be scheduled, while in the final semester (Fall), RNs will participate in the organized community clinicals each Tuesday or Thursday of the semester.
-Depending on the agency to which the RN is assigned, these clinicals will be schedule from 8 or 9 a.m. until approximately 2 or 3 p.m.
-Additionally, in the last semester, RNs will participate in clinicals for the Professional Nursing Integration course.
-These clinical hours will be self-scheduled by the student and include attendance at Florida Board of Nursing meetings, professional nursing organization meetings, and various nursing conferences and civic meetings in the community.
-Nurses without hospital experience since passing the NCLEX will enroll for extra credit hours in this course.
-Inexperienced nurses will precept with a BSN/MSN prepared staff nurse in one of the local hospitals in order to refresh clinical skills and to maintain current nursing practice.
+While there are no formal hospital clinicals, those enrolled in the hybrid on-campus cohort will be required to complete organized group community hours at an agency arranged by the UNF faculty.
+Limited hours (one Tuesday or Thursday per month) in the second semester will be scheduled, while in the final semester, RNs will participate in the organized community experiences each Tuesday or Thursday of the semester.
+Additionally, in the last semester, RNs will spent time attending nursing conferences, professional nursing organization meetings, and civic meetings for the capstone course.
+These hours will be self-scheduled by the student.
+Nurses without hospital experience since passing the NCLEX will enroll for extra credit hours in this course in order to refresh clinical skills and to maintain current nursing practice.

 The fully online program allows registered nurses to complete the program in three (3) traditional semesters (approximately one year).
 Beginning with Fall 2014 admissions, the new online cohorts are an adjusted online format, which will include 7-week terms (two 7-week terms and their corresponding 1-week processing windows are the equivalent of one traditional 16-week term).
 With this new format, students will typically take two (2) courses per 7-week term.
 This format will admit a new cohort every eight (8) weeks.
-Coursework will be completely online, and students will participate in experiences in the community to fulfill accreditation standards and the requirements for a BSN from the university.
+Coursework will be completely online.

 Provided below are several tools/resources for distance learners to review: